 - raw maitake mushrooms, 1 cup: 786 IU

 - salmon, sockeye, cooked, 4 ounces: 596 IU

 - fortified skim milk, 1 cup: 120 IU

 - tuna, canned in water, drained, 3 ounces: 68 IU

 Potential health risks of consuming vitamin D

-The Upper Level (UL) limit recommended for vitamin D is 4000 IU per day.
-However, the National Institutes of Health (NIH) has suggested that vitamin D toxicity is unlikely at daily intakes below 10,000 IU/day.
+The Upper Level limit recommended for vitamin D is 4,000 IU per day.
+However, the National Institutes of Health (NIH) has suggested that vitamin D toxicity is unlikely at daily intakes below 10,000 IU per day.

-Excessive consumption of vitamin D can lead to the over calcification of bone and the hardening of blood vessels, kidney, lungs and heart.
+Excessive consumption of vitamin D (hypervitaminosis D) can lead to over calcification of bones and hardening of blood vessels, kidney, lungs, and heart.
 The most common symptoms of hypervitaminosis D are headache and nausea but can also include loss of appetite, dry mouth, a metallic taste, vomiting, constipation, and diarrhea.

 It is the total diet or overall eating pattern that is most important in disease prevention and achieving good health.
 It is better to eat a diet with a variety than to concentrate on one individual nutrient as the key to good health.